What's so great about tickets?

 Marine Regiment in Vietnam.

-Evan Schnabel is the Vice President of Engineering of Elk River Systems Corporation
+Evan Schnabel is the Chief Technology Officer of Elk River Systems Corporation

 and is responsible for the design and development of the company's business unit